gabogar1/Stablecoin-Dashboard/README.md

 4. Add sample data for testing
 5. Optionally create RPC functions for better performance (see Database Functions section above)

-## Deployment

-### Vercel (Recommended)

-1. Connect your GitHub repository to Vercel
-2. Add environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch

-### Other Platforms

-The app can be deployed to any platform that supports Next.js:

-- Netlify
-- Railway
-- Digital Ocean App Platform
-- AWS Amplify

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

-### Development Guidelines

-- Follow TypeScript best practices
-- Use functional components with hooks
-- Implement proper error handling
-- Add JSDoc comments for functions
-- Test your changes thoroughly

 ## Troubleshooting

 ### Common Issues